-- Has submitted a second USDA Rural Development Loan application for a Phase II building project.
+- Submitted a second USDA Rural Development Loan application for a Phase II building project

-- Has submitted building applications to the town of Narragansett for Phase II approval and potential construction.
+- Submitted building applications to the town of Narragansett for Phase II approval and potential construction

-- Has seen steady enrollment growth at every level from toddler through eighth grade.
+- Seen steady enrollment growth at every level from toddler through eighth grade

 Our future plans include:

-- Continued expansion of the campus facility and grounds to include outdoor play area and multi-porpose facility.
+- Expansion of the campus facility and grounds to include outdoor play area and multi-porpose facility

-- Continue development of after school and summer camp programs.
+- Growth and expansion of after school and summer camp programs

 The Quest Montessori Campus

 The Quest Montessori campus includes 6 acres, fully wooded with mature trees and significant privacy from the road, with no prior development, making it “feel” more like the rural vision the founders of Quest original intended.

 Our current Narragansett location provides many benefits.
 There is easy access to the school from Route 138 and Route 1.
 The property borders on a Narragansett park, with extensive sport facilities (baseball/softball fields, basketball courts, picnic area, children’s playground, restrooms, skateboard / inline skate park, and tennis courts).
 The park is a short walk through the woods (no street crossings necessary) which allows for enhanced sports options without the cost of developing infrastructure.